elmtree-askmo/cloudcannon-app/content/learn/others/provide-an-example-of-how-proximate-and-ultimate-causes-are-interconnected-in-animal-behavior.md

 url: /learn/others/questions/provide-an-example-of-how-proximate-and-ultimate-causes-are-interconnected-in-animal-behavior
 score: -1.0
 related_article1:
-    id: 167679
+    id: 167683
-    title: How do environmental cues influence seasonal breeding behaviors in animals?
+    title: >-
+        What methodologies are used in comparative studies of animal behavior, and why are they important?
     subject: Others
-    url: /learn/others/questions/how-do-environmental-cues-influence-seasonal-breeding-behaviors-in-animals
+    url: /learn/others/questions/what-methodologies-are-used-in-comparative-studies-of-animal-behavior-and-why-are-they-important
 related_article2:
-    id: 167670
+    id: 167681
-    title: How is fitness measured, and why is it important in the context of natural selection?
+    title: >-
+        How does vasopressin influence parental behaviors, particularly in voles?
     subject: Others
-    url: /learn/others/questions/how-is-fitness-measured-and-why-is-it-important-in-the-context-of-natural-selection
+    url: /learn/others/questions/how-does-vasopressin-influence-parental-behaviors-particularly-in-voles
 related_article3:
-    id: 167674
+    id: 167665
-    title: How is heritability measured, and why is it important for understanding behavioral traits?
+    title: >-
+        How do Tinbergen’s ultimate questions differ from proximate questions in the study of animal behavior?
     subject: Others
-    url: /learn/others/questions/how-is-heritability-measured-and-why-is-it-important-for-understanding-behavioral-traits
+    url: /learn/others/questions/how-do-tinbergens-ultimate-questions-differ-from-proximate-questions-in-the-study-of-animal-behavior
 related_article4:
-    id: 167665
+    id: 167677
-    title: How do Tinbergen’s ultimate questions differ from proximate questions in the study of animal behavior?
+    title: >-
+        What are neurohormones, and how do they influence animal behavior?
     subject: Others
-    url: /learn/others/questions/how-do-tinbergens-ultimate-questions-differ-from-proximate-questions-in-the-study-of-animal-behavior
+    url: /learn/others/questions/what-are-neurohormones-and-how-do-they-influence-animal-behavior
 related_article5:
-    id: 167674
+    id: 167670
+    title: >-
-    title: How is heritability measured, and why is it important for understanding behavioral traits?
+        How is fitness measured, and why is it important in the context of natural selection?
     subject: Others
-    url: /learn/others/questions/how-is-heritability-measured-and-why-is-it-important-for-understanding-behavioral-traits
+    url: /learn/others/questions/how-is-fitness-measured-and-why-is-it-important-in-the-context-of-natural-selection
 ---

 &nbsp;